zarf-dev/proposals/0051-v1beta1-schema/README.md

 	Name string `json:"name"`
   // The version of the chart.
 This field is removed for the schema, but kept as a backwards compatibility shim so v1alpha1 packages can be converted to v1beta1. version string
-	// The Helm repo where the chart is stored
+	// The Helm repository where the chart is stored HelmRepository *HelmRepositorySource `json:"helmRepository,omitempty"`
-	HelmRepo *HelmRepoSource `json:"helmRepo,omitempty"`
-	// The Git repo where the chart is stored
+	// The Git repository where the chart is stored
-	Git *GitRepoSource `json:"git,omitempty"`
+	Git *GitSource `json:"git,omitempty"`
 	// The local path where the chart is stored
-	Local *LocalRepoSource `json:"local,omitempty"`
+	Local *LocalSource `json:"local,omitempty"`
 	// The OCI registry where the chart is stored
 	OCI *OCISource `json:"oci,omitempty"`
 	// The namespace to deploy the chart to.